A Student's Curriculum Vitae

 Having read through the lists above, you should have a good idea of your strengths, achievements, and honours.
 Do not worry about getting your CV perfect at the first few attempts.
 As you read it through repeatedly, you will find ways to edit and shorten it, and to excise repetition of words.
 Try to avoid clichés.
 Below are some mistakes to avoid.

-(i) According to Tina Nicolai, founder of Résumé Writers' Ink, the most common mistakes made in CV composition arise from 'sloppiness' ~ typographical errors, unprofessional fonts, outdated and irrelevant information.
+(i) According to Tina Nicolai, (underlined text) founder of Résumé Writers' Ink, the most common mistakes made in CV composition arise from 'sloppiness' ~ typographical errors, unprofessional fonts, outdated and irrelevant information.
 These give a very poor impression of the candidate, and really irritate the readers.

 (ii) Summaries that turn into paragraphs, written in a very formal tone, are time and space wasting; and not engaging, as they do not allow the reader get a real sense of the applicant's personality.